danamag/stremio-addons-list/README-community.md

 ## Fork me

-This project is available under the MIT license, and uses exclusively free resources.
+This project is available under the MIT license and uses exclusively free resources.
 (GitHub WebHooks and Netlify)

 To create your own Stremio Addons list:
 - fork this project